ajrowland/andrewrowland/content/posts/2020-01-10-develop-gridsome-source-plugin.md

 ---
 title: Develop a Gridsome source plugin
-date: 2020-01-09
+date: 2020-01-10
 published: true
 comments: true
 cover_image: ./images/gridsome-graphql-data-layer.png
 tags: ['JavaScript', 'Gridsome']
 canonical_url: false
-description: "One method of importing data into a [Gridsome](https://gridsome.org/) build is to use a source plugin.
+description: "One method of importing data into a Gridsome build is to use a source plugin.
 In this post I'll walk you through how to build one."
 ---
 One method of importing data into a [Gridsome](https://gridsome.org/) build is to use a source plugin.
 In this post I'll walk you through how to build one.

 Most likely you have used one of the many [plugins](https://gridsome.org/plugins/) available.
 This involves installing an NPM package, and configuring Gridsome to use it by updating the **gridsome.config.js** file.
 We will create a project for the NPM package, but what we don't want to do is continually build and publish a package whilst developing.
 The trick is to use [npm link](https://docs.npmjs.com/cli/link.html).

 I'm going to base my example on the [BikeWise API](https://www.bikewise.org/documentation/api_v2).
 This endpoint allows us to retrieve data on incidents involving bikes.
-No particular reason why I've chosen this, other than I wanted to created something the uses real data.
+No particular reason why I've chosen this, other than I wanted to create something the uses real data.
 First, lets create the project for our example source plugin:

 ```shell
 mkdir source-bikewise